thomas694/finddupe/README.md

  -z              Do not skip zero length files (zero length files are ignored
                  by default)
- -u              Do not print a warning for files that cannot be read -p              Hide progress indicator (useful when redirecting to a file) -j              Follow NTFS junctions and reparse points (off by default) -listlink       hardlink list mode.
+ -u              Do not print a warning for files that cannot be read -sl             Skip linked duplicates and show only unlinked ones -p              Hide progress indicator (useful when redirecting to a file) -j              Follow NTFS junctions and reparse points (off by default) -listlink       hardlink list mode.
 Not valid with -del, -bat, -hardlink,